 Where most people fail is they start a blog with high excitement, often with the goal to make money.
 When the money’s not coming in fast enough, they lose interest and eventually they just give up.

-Another type of blogger somebody who blogs gung-ho for a while, maybe adding several posts in one week, then taking the rest of the month off.
-Then coming back and blogging for a day or two a week and then losing interest again.
+Another type of blogger is somebody who blogs gung-ho for a while, maybe adding several posts in one week, then taking the rest of the month off.
+Then come back and blog for a day or two a week and then lose interest again.

 Don’t let that be you!

-Another thing I’ve often seen is people have real high-quality blogs, but they are never spending time promoting them.
-I’ve never really understood that because if people are not coming to your blog, and reading it, how do you expect to make any money!
+Another thing I’ve often seen is people have really high-quality blogs, but they are never spending time promoting them.
+I’ve never really understood that because if people are not coming to your blog, and reading it, how do you expect to make any money?